echodeteam/echode/LANGUAGE.md

 > let _type_ _name_ be _expression_

-An exception is when a variable has already been declared, in which case the let statement is used without the type:
+An exception is when a variable has already been declared, in which case the set statement is used without the type:

-> let _name_ be _expression_
+> set _name_ _expression_

+Variable declaration can have some _modifiers_, such as _readonly_, which means that the variable can only be read from, and _public_, which means that the variable is accessible from outside (see Scoping).
+These are declared as so:
+> declare (public, readonly) _type_ _name_

 ### Variable Types
 There are several variable types